dotnet/core/release-notes/net-package-deprecation.md

-# .NET Pacakge Maintenance (deprecation) File List
+# .NET Package Maintenance (deprecation) File List

-The following list of packages does not include specific version numbers for affected packages.
+The following list of packages doesn't include specific version numbers for affected packages.
 Where a given package has a current version that is in support, the previous versions will be marked deprecated.

 * Accessibility
 * AjaxGridScaffolder